Allegations of plot to kill Sikh separatist may hurt India-US ties: Indian-American Congress members

 The Department of Justice has not named the alleged Indian government official – who it refers to as CC-1 in the indictment.
 He was described as a “senior field officer” with responsibilities in security management and intelligence.
 He has previously served in the Central Reserve Police Force.

-India said it has constituted a high-level inquiry committee to examine inputs.
+India said it has constituted a high-level inquiry committee to examine the inputs.
 Ministry of External Affairs spokesperson Arindam Bagchi said that India is taking the inputs seriously “since it impinges on our own national security interests as well”.

 The United States’ charges came two months after Canadian Prime Minister Justin Trudeau said that there were “credible” allegations linking Indian agents to the murder of Sikh separatist leader Hardeep Singh Nijjar.
 He was shot dead in the parking lot of a gurdwara in Surrey near Vancouver on June 18.